 - A witness refusing to answer questions after being sworn in.

-In short, the purpose of a criminal contempt conviction is to punish the disruptive person (“the contemnor”) for offending the court.
-And judges wield a lot of discretion when finding someone in criminal contempt.
-Some judges have a lot of patience while others are very stern.
-Behavior that is found contemptible in one court may be permissible in another.1
+In short, the purpose of a criminal contempt conviction is to punish you (“the contemnor”) for offending the court.
+Judges wield a lot of discretion when finding you in criminal contempt.

 2. How is civil contempt different?